Hundreds queue up as Latvia offers walk-in AstraZeneca shots

-RIGA (Reuters) - People in their 30s showed up in their hundreds on Friday morning as Latvia offered the AstraZeneca vaccine to anyone who wanted it in order to clear a growing backlog of the shot often refused by the old.
+People in their 30s showed up in their hundreds on Friday morning as Latvia offered the AstraZeneca (AZN.L) vaccine to anyone who wanted it in order to clear a growing backlog of the shot often refused by the old.

 Latvia is now vaccinating people over 65 and those with chronic illnesses, but many do not show up when told they will be given AstraZeneca.